robotronik/Libopencm3_STM32F4_Guide/README.md

     while (1) {
         pw = (pw+100)%20000;
         pwm_set_pulse_width(pw);
-        delay_ms(100);
+        delay_ms(50);
     }
     ```
+    Check the result on an oscilloscope looking at pin PA10 (D2)

 13. **Party Harder**

-**Bonus**: Using a timer enables to do anything in the main parallel to the timer.
-We can for example imagine a modification to example 1 using a timer so we can execute code while the LED is blinking.
+**Bonus**: Using a timer enables to do anything in the main, parallel to the timer.
+We can for example imagine a modification of example 1 using a timer so we can execute code while the LED is blinking.

 # Exemple 3: Generate an interrupt from a GPIO output thanks to the EXTI perpipheral